postmates/PMHTTP/README.md

 however, that this method will be executed on whatever thread is first accessing the `HTTP` property, and so it should be safe to run from any thread.

+**Important:** The shared `HTTP` instance is a convenience intended for use by the application.
+If you're writing a shared component (e.g. a framework) that uses PMHTTP, you need to carefully consider whether using `HTTP` is appropriate or whether you should be using a separate instance of `HTTPManager`.
+The use of `HTTP` is only appropriate if you want to automatically adopt any configuration the application provides (including environment and default credential).

 #### Environments

 `HTTPManager` has a property `environment` of type `HTTPManager.Environment`.
 An environment is a